michaelbjordanz/caishen-sdk/README.md

     account: 1,
     chainType: "ETHEREUM",
     /**
-     * If not provided, our rpc will be used.
+     * If not provided, our Caishen's rpc will be used.
-     * NOTE: feature is not supported for Bitcoin based blockchains
+     * NOTE: currently custom RPC feature is not supported for Bitcoin based blockchains
      * (such as Bitcoin, Litecoin, Dogecoin, Dashcoin)
      *
      * Specify ws rpc for Cardano & Ripple,